Zachti/phoneBook/README.md

 Patch /contacts/update?id=1 HTTP/1.1
 {
 "email": "zachti@mta.ac.il",
-"note": "Hi Zak!
+"notes": "Hi Zak!
 Don't forge to eat your Mafrum!"
 }
 ```
 This request updates the contact with the ID of 1.